subugoe/rdd-technical-reference/rdd-technical-reference.md

 ## What is your test coverage?

 We aim to have a test coverage of **100%** (except for getter and setter methods).
+This is understood on a component level, which means that every method should have at least one test.
 Whether you achive this by Test Driven Development (TDD) or not is specific to your preferred way to work.

 Please keep in mind not only to write a test for each of your functions but also to consider all possible outcomes.
 It is e.g. not sufficient to test if a function